jamie120/MS2-Soma-Post-Production-Services/testing.md

 - CSS: [W3C Markup Validation Service](https://jigsaw.w3.org/css-validator/)
 - JS: [jshint](https://jshint.com/)

-Screenshots of validations for each page of code can be found [here](https://github.com/jamie120/MS2-Soma-Post-Production-Services/blob/master/documentation/testing/validation)

 * There were various HTML and CSS validation issues to resolve.
 These mainly referred to formatting my code and were easily fixable across the site.
 * JS Validation highlighted the need the service-helper code to be parsed through Babel with the template literal plugin.
 This enables the code to be compatible with IE 11.
 * Various missing semicolons, unnecessary semicolons and various formatting errors were also highlighted.
 All have been resolved as required.